govardhan1194/StockItUp/README.md

 ![TypicalTechStack](https://github.com/govardhan1194/StockItUp/blob/master/images/Typical%20tech%20stack.PNG)

-A typical tech stack for a project like this would look like this where there is a data source and the data is ingested by kafka and processed by spark streaming and so on and so forth.
-But if you look at this infrastructure , there are a lot of tools interacting with one another and there are a lot of complications.
+A typical tech stack for a project like this would look like this where there is a data source and the data is ingested by Kafka and processed by spark streaming and so forth.
+But if you look at this infrastructure, there are a lot of tools interacting with one another and there are a lot of complications.
 However, Pulsar eliminated all these complications with its inbuilt features.

 ### Tech stack that was implemented: